Synonym(s)

 Undesirable effectsThis section has been translated automatically.

-Allergic contact dermatitis has been demonstrated to 1.8-cineole (eucalyptol), d-limonene, alpha-terpinene, aromadendrene and p-cymene.
-Sensitization potency: Low.
-Sensitization frequency: Rare.
+Allergic contact dermatitis has been demonstrated to 1.8-cineole (eucalyptol); also to d-limonene, alpha-terpinene, aromadendrene and p-cymene.
+Sensitizing potency: Low.
+Frequency of sensitization: Rare.
 Oxidation products (peroxides, hydroperoxides and endoperoxides) formed during the oxidation of tea tree oil are suspected to be the cause of sensitization.

-Remark.
-The terpenes contained in tea tree oil also occur in many other plants and plant oils so that a considerable cross-reactivity has to be expected.
+Note!
+The terpenes contained in tea tree oil are also found in many other plants and plant oils, so that considerable cross-reactivity is to be expected.

 ContraindicationThis section has been translated automatically.